 By taking advantage of the reflective properties of rewriting logic, which allow to consider metalevel entities such as theories as usual data, the transformation could be implemented as an operation from rewrite theories to rewrite theories, specified itself in rewriting logic.
 Instead of doing this, we have written a parameterized module that extends the metalevel with the rewriting semantics of the strategy language in a generic and quite efficient way.

-The Maude with strategies version, which can be downloaded in this page, includes a model checker capable of verifying systems controlled by the strategy language.
+The Maude version that can be downloaded in this page includes a model checker capable of verifying systems controlled by the strategy language.
 To invoke the model checker, the user has to prepare the model and atomic propositions as if it were the standard model checker, but also define the relevant strategies in a strategy module.
 The

 STRATEGY-MODEL-CHECKER module in

 op modelCheck : State Formula Qid -> ModelCheckerResult [special (...)] .

 that additionally receives a third argument for the name of the strategy that will control the model behavior.